alexpineda/titan-reactor/CREATING_PLUGINS.md

     // this hook fires anytime a user has changed a config field onConfigChanged(newConfig, oldConfig) {
       this.config === newConfig; // true;

+      // in this example we use goToFrame api call to jump to a user changed config value
+      // a lot of times you'll also want to check if newConfig.jumpToFrame !== oldConfig.jumpToFrame this.goToFrame(this.config.jumpToFrame)
     },

     // if the user disables your plugin, clean up!